Bradie Tennell: Skating technique

 Tennell was known for her consistency, jumping proficiency, resiliency, and mental toughness.
+Figure skater and commentator Tara Lipinski called Tennell "a machine".
 Reporter Gary D'Amato stated that Tennell's strengths were her athleticism and her consistency in completing difficult jumps.
 Chelsea Janes of the Washington Post agreed, stating that "Tennell's gift is her jumping ability".
 Janes compared Tennell with fellow American skater Mirai Nagasu, stating that although she did not have Nagasu's "explosive aerial capabilities", Tennell was one of the most consistent American skaters in her jumps.
 She rarely fell in competition, which helped her earn high technical element scores; she credited it to the technique her first coach, Denise Myers, taught her.
-Myers, who praised Tennell for her patience and perseverance, said that she was "amazed" with Tennell's consistency, although she tended to not score as high in her component scores.
+Myers stated that Tennell had perseverance and had patience with herself.
 Tennell also credited her mother's "all-encompassing support" for her success.

-Figure skater and commentator Scott Hamilton stated that Tennell was "as unflappable" as Olympic athletes Alina Zagitova and Evgenia Medvedeva from Russia.
-Figure skater and commentator Tara Lipinski agreed, calling her "a machine".
-Hamilton said that watching Tennell was "comforting" because of her consistency, and that the injuries she suffered during the 2015–2016 and the 2016–2017 seasons challenged her to become a better skater.
-Tennell told reporters, "I've never been a nervous competitor."
+Tennell told reporters, "I've never been a nervous competitor".
 She also said that she enjoyed the challenge of jumps and performing and using the energy of her audience during competition, although Helene Elliott of the Los Angeles Times, who called Tennell's jumps and spins "flawless", stated that Tennell's "consistency and technical expertise have been her greatest assets ... [but] she lacked the expressiveness that elevates great skaters above good ones".

-During the 2020–2021 season, Tennell has made it a point of emphasis to try to add the triple Axel to her program, which several of her international rivals, such as Tuktemisheva, already have mastered.
-NBC Sports reported her situation by stating that: "Tennell was increasingly annoyed by her failure to get traction on her goal of adding another spin to one jump, the Axel.
-She wanted to master the triple Axel ..."